 Regular screening can help in early detection of colorectal cancer, when it is likely to be curable.
 In addition, some polyps can be detected and removed before they turn into colorectal cancer.

-- Faecal occult blood test (FOBT) using guaiac-based test or immunochemical test: Stool sample is tested for presence of blood, which may come from a polyp or cancer
+- Faecal occult blood test (FOBT): Stool sample is tested for presence of blood, which may come from a polyp or cancer

 - Flexible sigmoidoscopy: A flexible tube with light source at the end is inserted into the rectum and lower colon to look for polyps or cancer